 This plug-in was developed and tested on Windows, but should work fine on a Mac (please let me know if that’s not the case!).
-It is compatible with Photoshop Lightroom versions 2, 3, 4, and 5.
+It has been tested against Photoshop Lightroom versions 2, 3, 4, and 5.
 While I haven’t tried it personally, there are also reports that the plug-in is working in Lightroom version 6, too.

 In addition to operating as a traditional export plug-in, Shutterfly Upload now includes support for Lightroom’s Publish Service paradigm when running on Lightroom version 3 or greater.
 Publish Service capabilities are limited to image uploads due to constraints imposed by the Shutterfly Open API.

 - Download version 1.4 of the plug-in as a zip file.

 - Unzip the contents of the zip file to a location of your choice.
 Be sure that the internal folder structure is preserved (the plug-in contents should all be inside of a folder that ends with “.lrplugin” or “.lrdevplugin”).
 Check your zip tool documentation to see what you need to do.

 - Start Lightroom, and launch the Plug-in Manager either from the File menu, or from the “Plug-in Manager…” button on the Export Dialog.